 Why you might need help to beat your addictions

-The American Psychiatric Association defines addiction as a complex disease of the brain that results in compulsive substance use despite the fact that the addict knows there may be negative consequences.
+Addiction is a complex disease of the brain that results in compulsive substance use despite the fact that the addict knows there may be negative consequences.

 Substance misuse essentially rewires the brain and changes how we function.
 Studies using brain imaging technology have demonstrated changes in parts of the brain related to judgment, decision making, learning, memory and behaviour control.